miohtama/capitalgram/README.md

 Note that the separation of environments is not currently used for anything.

+We have some force pushed `node_modules` inside `src/functions` because Netlify functions deployer cannot do `npm install` yet.

 ## Logo

 The logo is this free clipart https://freesvg.org/paper-plane-silhouette